jeffzh4ng/ligrep/README.md

 # ligrep

-A lightweight Rust implementation of grep
+A lightweight Rust implementation of grep.